 Why is this a bad thing?
 Because two dogs with the merle gene should never be bred together to avoid serious complications.
-These double merle offspring are at risk of being born deaf or with severe eye problems.
-Due to these hidden or so-called ghost or cryptic merles, genetic testing before breeding is a must to avoid problems.
+These double merle offspring risk being born deaf or with severe eye problems.
+Due to these hidden or so-called ghosts or cryptic merles, genetic testing before breeding must avoid difficulties.

 How to tell a merle pitbull from a brindle?

-Distinguishing a merle pitbull from a brindle pittie is relatively easy as they are very different coat patterns.
+Distinguishing a Merle Pitbull from a brindle Pittie is relatively easy as they are very different coat patterns.
 Dogs with brindle patterns look a bit like tigers, with a brown base and black stripes, while merles have an overall mottled appearance.
-Both patterns occur in pit bulls, although brindle pit bulls are much more common.
-Eye color is another indication here, with blue eyes or bicolor eyes sometimes seen in merles.
+Both ways occur in Pitbulls, although brindle Pitbulls are much more common.
+Eye color is another indication here, with blue or bicolor eyes sometimes seen in merles.
 This trait is not usually seen in brindles.

 Products For Merle Pitbull